 The moment was bittersweet, said Pandit: “There was this feeling of sadness also – I did feel it.
 And there was the feeling that at a larger scale of human history, these people who were holding back, holding on, ultimately had to yield.
 It’s like an era in history gone.
 The islands have gone.
 Until the other day, the Sentinelese were holding the flag, unknown to themselves.
 They were being heroes.
 But they have also given up.”

 The ‘yielding’, however, was somewhat overstated.
-Sita Venkateswar tells us: “That was very transient.
+Venkateswar told us: “That was very transient.
 It marked an event that garnered lots of photography and lots of press but it very quickly shifted.
 It didn’t mean that anything had changed.
 It didn’t mean that Indians could now safely go over there.
 The next time anyone attempted to go, there they were lined up along the shore with their arrows and weapons pointed – and that still continues.”

 Later in 1991, ship-breakers Mohamed Brothers were given a government permit to salvage metal from the wrecks of the MV Rusley and MV Primrose.